 Perhaps the best known diabetic dog food, this brand is recommended by many veterinarians.

-Royal Canin Diabetic Dog Food was designed specifically for diabetic dogs and it helps to keep blood sugar levels in balance.
+Royal Canin Diabetic Dog Food is only sold through veterinarians and was developed for diabetic dogs, as it helps to keep blood sugar levels in balance.

 TruDog Complete Me Soft Chew Supplement

 This multi-faceted dog treat supplement that will help your dog get healthier while it works to keep blood sugar balanced.